-Chapter 5 concentrates on the computation of second-order moments the mean and covariance - of a variety of random processes.
-The primary example is a form of derived distribution problem: if a given random process with known second-order moments is put into a linear system what are the second-order moments of the resulting output random process?
+Chapter 5 concentrates on the computation and applications of second-order moments - the mean and covariance - of a variety of random processes.
+The primary example is a form of derived distribution problem: if a given random process with known secondorder moments is put into a linear system what are the second-order moments of the resulting output random process?
 This problem is treated for linear systems represented by convolutions and for linear modulation systems.
 Transform techniques are shown to provide a simplification in the computations, much like their ordinary role in elementary linear systems theory.
+Mean square convergence is revisited and several of its applications to the analysis of continuous time random processes are collected under the heading of mean square calculus.
+Included are a careful definition of integration and filtering of random processes, differentiation of random processes, and sampling and orghogonal expansions of random processes.
+In all of these examples the behavior of the second order moments determines the applicability of the results.
 The chapter closes with a development of several results from the theory of linear least-squares estimation.
 This provides an example of both the computation and the application of second-order moments.

-Chapter 6 develops a variety of useful models of sometimes complicated random processes.
+In Chapter 6 a variety of useful models of sometimes complicated random processes are developed.
 A powerful approach to modeling complicated random processes is to consider linear systems driven by simple random processes.
 Chapter 5 used this approach to compute second order moments, this chapter goes beyond moments to develop a complete description of the output processes.
 To accomplish this, however, one must make additional assumptions on the input process and on the form of the linear filters.
 The general model of a linear filter driven by a memoryless process is used to develop several popular models of discrete time random processes.
 Analogous continuous time random process models are then developed by direct description of their behavior.
-The basic class of random processes considered is the class of independent increment processes, but other processes with similar definitions but quite different properties are also introduced.
-Among the models considered are autoregressive processes, moving-average processes, ARMA (autoregressive-moving average) processes, random walks, independent increment processes, Markov processes, Poisson and Gaussian processes, and the random telegraph wave.
+The principle class of random processes considered is the class of independent increment processes, but other processes with similar definitions but quite different properties are also introduced.
+Among the models considered are autoregressive processes, moving-average processes, ARMA (autoregressive-moving average) processes, random walks, independent increment processes,

+Markov processes, Poisson and Gaussian processes, and the random telegraph wave process.
 We also briefly consider an example of a nonlinear system where the output random processes can at least be partially described - the exponential function of a Gaussian or Poisson process which models phase or frequency modulation.
-We close with examples of a type of "doubly stochastic" process, compound processes made up by adding a random number of other random effects.
+We close with examples of a type of "doubly stochastic" process - a compound process formed up by adding a random number of other random effects.